AndyObtiva/glimmer/README.md

 Notice how `:no_focus` was the `swt_style` value, followed by the `options` hash `{orientation: :horizontal, bg_color: :white}`, and finally the `content` block containing the label with `'SANDWICH CONTENT'`

+#### Custom Widget Lifecycle Hooks

-Last but not least, these are the available hooks:
+Last but not least, these are the available lifecycle hooks:
 - `before_body`: takes a block that executes in the custom widget instance scope before calling `body`.
 Useful for initializing variables to later use in `body`
 - `after_body`: takes a block that executes in the custom widget instance scope after calling `body`.
 Useful for setting up observers on widgets built in `body` (set in instance variables) and linking to other shells.